ClaraLeDraoulec/BLM-Data-Story/index.md

 ![This is an image](killings_over_time.png)
-Proportion of killed people per million inhabitants                                                |  Proportion of narmed killed people per million inhabitants
+Proportion of killed people per million inhabitants                                                |  Proportion of unarmed killed people per million inhabitants
 :-------------------------------------------------------------------------:|:---------------------------------------------------------------:
 ![This is an image](./photo/armedandunarmed.png)  |  ![This is an image](./photo/unarmed.png)